-Student AND parent read this Handbook cover to cover Submit online summer forms Select your elective classes, parent classes, and Broadway show choice online (link will be emailed to you June 24 th , provided you have completed your online forms) Send your headshot, resume, and song/monologue choices to your Student Advisor for approval by July 1 st (Session Four Students must also send a high resolution version of their headshot for the Final Showcase program) Memorize and rehearse your songs and/or monologues (as required per your major) Get headshots and resumes printed and assembled (25 per session) Schedule optional Private Coachings with the BAA Coaching Staff before your intensive to help you prepare your best material.
-Career Coachings and Feedback Sessions can also be scheduled to follow your intensive (optional add on) Register for our summer One Day Master Classes (optional add on) Make travel/hotel accommodations (if applicable) Find a roommate (if applicable) Pack for your trip!
+- Student AND parent read this Handbook cover to cover - Submit online summer forms - Select your elective classes, parent classes, and Broadway show choice online (link will be e-mailed to you June 23rd, provided you have completed your online forms).
+You will be able to see a preview schedule the day before class selections! - Send your headshot, resume, and song/monologue choices to your Student Advisor for approval by June 30th (Session Four Students must also send a high resolution version of their headshot for the Final Showcase program) - Memorize and rehearse your songs and/or monologues (as required per your major) - Get headshots and resumes printed and assembled (25 per session) - Schedule optional Private Coachings with the BAA Coaching Staff before your intensive to help you prepare your best material.
+Career Consultations and Feedback Sessions can also be scheduled to follow your intensive (optional add-on) - Register for our summer One-Day Master Classes (optional add-on) - Make travel/hotel accommodations (if applicable) - Find a roommate (if applicable) - Pack for your trip!